Julie A. Robinson: Fish v. Kobach

 Robinson has presided over Fish v.
 Kobach, (now Fish v.
 Schwab, for Scott Schwab who succeeded Kobach as the Kansas Secretary of State) the litigation regarding Kansas voter identification laws.
 In June 2018, she struck down Kansas's law requiring those registering to vote to present proof of citizenship.
 She also sanctioned Kansas Secretary of State Kris Kobach for violations of the Federal Rules of Civil Evidence during the trial.
 She ordered him to complete six hours of continuing legal education pertaining to either the Federal Rules of Civil Evidence or Kansas rules of civil evidence.
+Fish v.
+Kobach has been described as one of the most important voting rights trials this century.